sun1zu/Conflicts-of-History/README.md

 # Conflicts-of-History
-Repo for COnflicts of History releases
+Repo for Conflicts of History releases